OUR MISSION

 Andrew Maurer, Research Associate

-Andy served as Field Director in 2015 and 2016.
-He collaborated with the JBHP for his PhD research at North Carolina State University, spearheading projects ranging from satellite tracking, to estimating hatchling sex ratios, and documenting effects of problematic levels of shoreline Sargassum macroalgae.
-He is now a researcher with NOAA's Southwest Fisheries Science Center in San Diego, California, but still contributes to JBHP research initiatives.
+Andy served as Field Director from 2015 to 2017.
+He collaborated with the JBHP for his PhD research at NC State University, leading projects on themes ranging from satellite tracking, to hatchling sex ratios, and effects of shoreline Sargassum macroalgae.
+After his PhD, he had a 4-year tenure as a postdoctoral researcher with NOAA's Southwest Fisheries Science Center, and is now working on the global Blue Corridors for Turtles project.
+Andy still works closely on JBHP research initiatives.

 Carol Guy-Stapleton, Communications Director